-The sectors in Texas currently benefitting the most from exports to CAFTA-DR are grains, cotton, beef, poultry, dairy, and fruits and vegetables.
+The sectors in CD-17 currently benefitting the most from exports to CAFTA-DR are grains, cotton, beef, poultry, dairy and soybeans.
 In the future, however, as CAFTA-DR evolves into a more value-added product market, it is likely that exports of processed foods, snack foods, beverages, and consumer-ready items will increase.
-These exports will be important to Texas because additional business activity and employment will be needed to support production.
+These exports will be important to Texas because additional business activity and employment will be needed to support production in CD-17 and other regions the state.